enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ## Step 2: Initializing the SDK

 The SDK has to be initialized before calling any other methods of the SDK.
 On calling the `Sharpsell.initialize` method, a success or failure status will be returned via a callback.
-Sample code on how to initialize the SDK is given below.
+A sample code on how to initialize the SDK is given below.

 ```
 Sharpsell.INSTANCE.initialize()